 - Inspire new or greater Jewish philanthropy: Camps should demonstrate how they will use this grant to inspire new or more generous philanthropic support, inspire greater lay leader engagement in fundraising or develop a compelling case for support for the Jewish day camp.

-Grant Applications will be due on Monday, March 15, 2021 and accepted only via the online portal.
-Notification of grant awards will happen in early April, 2021.
+Grant Applications will be due on Friday, March 19, 2021 and accepted only via the online portal.
+Notification of grant awards will happen in April, 2021.
 See the timetable below.

 - Non-profit Jewish day camps.
 A Jewish day camp must include Jewish ideals and values in their mission statement and articulate their Jewish practices at camp, whether it is observance of Shabbat, Israel programming, Jewish education, Hebrew at camp, living their Jewish values or other such practices.
 We welcome camps to define what it means for them to be Jewish and we work with camps across the religious spectrum.